EvanHerman/plugin-check/README.md

 ### Intentions
-This plugins intention is to minimize the common pitfalls and common errors developers encounter when submitting plugins to WordPress.org for review.
+This plugins intention is to minimize the common pitfalls and errors developers encounter when submitting plugins to WordPress.org for review.

 When submitting a plugin for admission into [WordPress.org](https://www.wordpress.org/plugins) there are a number of [guidelines](https://developer.wordpress.org/plugins/wordpress-org/detailed-plugin-guidelines/) that must be followed, and many developers miss steps or checks that prolong the review process over multiple days.